-Section §2.2-3711 sets out many reasons for holding a closed meeting.
+Section §2.2-3711 sets out many permissible reasons for holding a closed meeting, some of which don't apply to local governments.
 A city or town council or board of supervisors will generally need to hold a closed meeting for one of eight possibilities:

-- Personnel matters subsection 1;

-- Real property subsection 3;

-- Privacy of individuals unrelated to public business

-subsection 4;

-- Prospective business subsection 5;

-- Consultation with legal counsel pertaining to actual or probable litigation- subsection 7;

-- Consultation with legal counsel regarding specific legal matters- subdivision 8; and

-- Terrorism- subsection 19.

-- Award of a public contract involving the expenditure of public funds.
+- Personnel matters subsection 1; - Real property acquisition or dispositionsubsection 3; - Privacy of individuals unrelated to public business subsection 4; - Prospective location of a new business or expnison of an existing one subsection 5; - Consultation with legal counsel pertaining to actual or probable litigation- subsection 7; - Consultation with legal counsel regarding specific legal matters- subsubsection 8; - Terrorism- subsection 19; or - Award of a public contract involving the expenditure of public funds subsection 29.

-1. Personnel matters.
-Section 2.2-3711(A)(1) authorizes a closed meeting for: "[d]iscussion, consideration or interviews of prospective candidates for employment; assignment, appointment, promotion, performance, demotion, salaries, disciplining or resignation of specific public officers, appointees or employees of any public body."
+1. Personnel matters. §2.2-3711(A)(1) authorizes a closed meeting for: "[d]iscussion, consideration or interviews of prospective candidates for employment; assignment, appointment, promotion, performance, demotion, salaries, disciplining or resignation of specific public officers, appointees or employees of any public body."

-The most significant requirement in the subsection is that the discussion be about one or more specific people.
+The most significant requirement in this subsection is that the discussion be about one or more specific people.
 This means that the council may not discuss general personnel issues in a closed meeting.
 For example, the council would not be authorized to meet behind closed doors to discuss a pay plan or set salaries for all employees.
 The council could, however, meet to discuss the pay increase to be given an employee or appointee, based on the council's discussion in the meeting of the employee's performance.

 Note that the section applies to three classes of public officials: public officers, public appointees and employees of the public body.
-Therefore, the council could discuss the performance of a specific planning commission member in closed meeting since that person is an appointee of the council.
+Therefore, the council could discuss the performance of a specific planning commis- sion member in closed meeting since that person is an appointee of the council.